yimuchen/UserUtils/PlotUtils/doc/StandardizePlotting.md

 ## DISCLAIMER

-This package is currently very much in flux, and is required to
+This package is currently very much in flux.
+If you are using this function and something changes that you don't like, please let me know.